-At Memorial, chaplains are available to patients and their families to support a broad spectrum of spirituality and are not restricted to a religious denomination.
-Chaplains are trained to provide comfort and comprehensive support in times of trauma, grief and to aid in the healing process.
+Chaplains are available to patients and their families to support a broad spectrum of spirituality and are not restricted to a religious denomination.
+They are trained to provide comfort and comprehensive support in times of trauma, grief and to aid in the healing process.

 Chaplains have been clinically trained to focus on the spiritual and emotional needs of the patient, family and staff.
-They provide support to patients and families in a variety of circumstances and occasions:
+They provide support to patients and families in a variety of circumstances and occasions.
+Chaplains:

-- Chaplains are there to listen when patients and their families feel vulnerable, afraid, confused or lonely.
+- Listen when patients and their families feel vulnerable, afraid, confused or lonely

-- Chaplains respect and understand various religions and cultures, and may advocate for family preferences with health care professionals.
+- Respect and understand various religions and cultures, and may advocate for family preferences with health care professionals.

-- Chaplains help patients maintain perspective while providing comfort.
+- Help patients maintain perspective while providing comfort.

-- Chaplains are available to help families struggling with ethical and other difficult decisions related to hospitalization.
+- Are available to help families struggling with ethical and other difficult decisions related to hospitalization.

 Where are chaplain services available?

-Chaplain services are available at Memorial Hospital's main campus, Garden Village, through Memorial's Home Health and Hospice or by request at North Star Lodge and Children's Village.
+Chaplain services are available at Virginia Mason Memorial Hospital's main campus, Garden Village, through Virginia Mason Memorial's Home Health and Hospice or by request at North Star Lodge and Children's Village.